About

 Close

 On February 28, 2026, Israel and the United States launched a comprehensive military operation aimed at striking the Ayatollah regime in Iran, as well as the country’s military and nuclear infrastructure.
-The operation involves precision strikes deep within Iranian territory and represents a pinnacle in the long-standing strategic struggle between Tehran and Jerusalem.
+Since then, the Lebanese front has also opened up.
+Although a ceasefire and the start of negotiations between the US and Iran were announced, fighting has continued across the various arenas.

-The Institute for National Security Studies (INSS) is working around the clock on multidisciplinary research regarding the operation and its implications.
-This page features all INSS publications on the topic that have been made publicly available.
+The Institute for National Security Studies (INSS) is engaged around the clock in multidisciplinary research regarding the campaign and its implications.
+On this page, you can find all the Institute’s publications on the subject, as they were distributed to the general public.

 Publications